DiFronzo/OpenLibrary-GraphQL/README.md

 - Add a [GitHub Star](https://github.com/DiFronzo/OpenLibrary-GraphQL) to the project.

 ## ⚠️ License
 `OpenLibrary-GraphQL` is free and open-source software licensed under the [MIT](https://github.com/DiFronzo/OpenLibrary-GraphQL/blob/main/LICENSE).
-This is not an offical relase from [Open Library](https://github.com/internetarchive/openlibrary).
+This is not an offical release from [Open Library](https://github.com/internetarchive/openlibrary).
 Use on your own risk.